The Walking Dead (1995 film): Plot

 In 1972 North Vietnam, short-timer Marines are dispatched by helicopter to conduct their last mission: to evacuate the survivors from a POW camp abandoned by the Viet Cong.
 The landing zone - which they expect to be cold - is actually hot (under fire) and after a short fight, only four members of the rescue mission survive.
 SSgt.
-Barkley and Hoover have a brief fight after Hoover wants to radio for an evacuation and Barkley insists they finish the mission.
+John Barkley and Hoover Branche have a brief fight after Hoover wants to radio for an evacuation and Barkley insists they finish the mission.
 During their fight a mortar lands nearby, knocking them both into a swamp.
 Barkley saves Branche from drowning.
 They are joined shortly by Brooks and Evans.
 The soldiers defer to the ranking Marine, Sgt.
 Barkley, who insists that they press on to a nearby cathedral.
 They reach the building and kill several NVA soldiers.
 At morning, they are planning their next move when they are ambushed by more NVA soldiers including tree snipers.
 After a firefight they manage to kill the soldiers with the help of Cpl.
 Pippins, who appears from the brush and also begins attacking them.
 After subduing Pippins they look for the rest of his platoon and discover them murdered and their radio missing.
 They decide to tie Pippins up and bring him along as they march toward the POW camp.